Neal Pionk: Early life

 Pionk was born on July 29, 1995, in Omaha, Nebraska, to parents Karen and Scott Pionk.
 His father played baseball for Proctor High School and the University of Wisconsin–Superior before coaching ice hockey at the youth level and for the United States Hockey League (USHL).
 Pionk was raised in Hermantown, Minnesota, a suburb of Duluth, where his father built a baseball diamond and an ice hockey rink for Pionk and his friends to practice.
 All five Pionk brothers played baseball and ice hockey as children, and after school they would play two-on-two hockey in this backyard ice rink.
-In his adolescence, Pionk played with future National Hockey League (NHL) player Dylan Samberg on youth teams and for Hermantown High School.
-Pionk and his brothers also created an annual pick-up hockey tradition with fellow brothers Travis and Cole Koepke.
+In his adolescence, Pionk played with future Winnipeg Jets teammate and defensive partner Dylan Samberg on youth teams and for Hermantown High School.
+Pionk and his brothers also created an annual pick-up hockey tradition with fellow brothers Travis and Cole Koepke, the latter joining Pionk on the Winnipeg Jets in the 2025-26 NHL season.
 They referred to this annual tournament as the Holiday Cup.
 In his final season for Hermantown, Pionk scored 14 goals and 29 points in 25 games.